StaffanBetner/ATC/README.md

 -   **Official Source:** [National Substance Register for Medicinal Products (NSL)](https://www.lakemedelsverket.se/en/e-services-and-forms/substance-register-and-product-register/national-substance-register-for-medicinal-products-nsl)

 The data was accessed in September 2025.
-The subsequent processing and structuring into the final hierarchical format was done using R and the Tidyverse.
+The subsequent processing and structuring into the final hierarchical format was done this [XML to JSON converter](https://jsonformatter.org/xml-to-json), DuckDB (to read JSON), and then finally R with Tidyverse tools.

 ---
 *This is an unofficial, processed dataset intended for research and development purposes.*